Skip to main content

 python -m pipenv shell

-Alternatively, you can choose everytime you run a command to prepend that command with the following:
+Alternatively, you can choose every time you run a command to prepend that command with the following:

 python -m pipenv run